cdbelala/ACSAR/README.md

 For the Instructor end:

   -View their courses and course info
-  -Manage Students on the waitlist
+  -Manage Students on the waitlist for courses they own

 For the Admin end: